appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-helm-chart-v2-ce.md

    kubectl exec -it appsmith-0 -n <NAMESPACE> appsmithctl backup
    ```

-2. Copy the backup to local disk.
+2. Copy the backup to the local disk.
 The actual backup file's name should be available in the output of the previous step.

    ```bash
    kubectl cp <NAMESPACE>/<POD_NAME>:/appsmith-stacks/data/backup/<APPSMITH_BACKUP_GENERATED_NAME>.tar.gz <APPSMITH_BACKUP_GENERATED_NAME>.tar.gz